 On another front, SAMU continues to provide services in Malaga, where it moves between three to four patients on a daily basis.
 In addition, the Empresa Publica de Emergencias Sanitarias has requested that SAMU presents a contingency plan of up to 150 workers ready to support all stages of the crisis.
 Fortunately SAMU’s personnel has received training on the use of PPE and are used to working in high risk areas including working under areas of viral infections.
 According to Gonzalez de Escalada “its about taking the most extreme precautions”.

 At the closing of SAMU’s march magazine edition, we are still in action helping in all fronts of the crisis with a plan of action and a series of projects to support the local authorities such as the set up of homeless shelters in Madrid and Seville, and the opening of a temporary hospital in the hotel Aljarafe in Seville, aimed at treatment of the elder population.
 SAMU’s General Director, Carlos Gonzales de Escalada has put his entire organization and resources to the disposal of local authorities and the society in general to contribute to its maximum capacity in the solution of the current health crisis.

-Making a donation to SAMU First Response does make a difference, unlike other major NGOs, we keep structure costs to a strict minimum to use a maximum of resources on the ground.
-All our managers and responders are volunteer with a very strong sense of purpose.
+Making a donation to SAMU First Response makes a difference.
+We keep structure costs to a strict minimum to maximize our resources on the ground.
+All our managers and responders volunteer with a very strong sense of purpose.
 Saving lives is our driving force.

 2001 L Street, NW, Suite 500